N-r0bin/note_app_provider/README.md

 # lab6provider

-To-do list mobile application using provider
+Taking notes mobile application using provider

 A new Flutter application.